gjbex/Fortran-MOOC/source_code/quadrature/README.md

    procedures as arguments to procedurs.
 1. `submodules`: illustrates how to use submodules to speed up the build process.
+1. `abstract_classes`: illustration how to use abstract classes.
 1. `CMakeLists.txt`: CMake file to build the applications.